ResponsiveMenu/Responsive-Menu/readme.txt

 * **Requires PHP 5.4**
 * Added ability to use description in menu items
 * Added ability to have the menu automatically opened on page load - Pro Only
+* Added ability to use keyboard shortcuts to close the menu - Pro Only

 = 3.1.4 (10th June 2017) =
 * **Requires PHP 5.4**